Skip to main content

 • Appeals received after the deadline.
 The Trust will ensure that appeals are heard as soon as reasonably practicable and, where possible, before the start of the academic year.

-In all cases parents will be given at least 14 calendar days (or 10 school days) written notice of an appeal hearing.
+In all cases parents will be given at least 10 school days’ written notice of an appeal hearing.

 In-Year

-Our academy is currently full in each year group.
-Parents can apply for their child to join the waiting list; details of how to do this can be found on the Admissions page.
+The academy is currently full in each year group.
+Parents can apply for their child to join the waiting list; details of how to do this can be found on the Admissions page under the heading In-Year admissions.

 Downloads